brooklynrail/brooklynrail-platform/content/events/2023/08/lotus-l-kang-molt-new-york-lethbridge-los-angeles-toronto-chicago.md

 ---
 title: "Lotus L. Kang: Molt (New York-Lethbridge-Los Angeles-Toronto-Chicago- )"
-deck: Featuring Kang and Rail host to be announced
+deck: Featuring Kang and Rail host to be announced, with Kaur Alia Ahmed
-summary: "Artist Laurie L. Kang joins Rail host for a conversation.
-We conclude with a poetry reading. "
+summary: Artist Laurie L. Kang joins Rail host for a conversation.
+We conclude with a poetry reading by Kaur Alia Ahmed.
 people:
   - person: lotus-l-kang
+poets:
+  - person: kaur-alia-ahmed
 date: 2023-08-15T13:00:00-0500
 end_date: 2023-08-15T14:30:00-0500
 series: 876